Board & Committees

 • Promote the long-term success of the Company for the benefit of shareholders as a whole, having regard to a range of other key stakeholders and interests.

-• Oversee and retain ultimate responsibility for Melrose’s enhanced sustainability and climate-related initiatives, disclosure and reporting in respect of improving the sustainability performance of the business.
+• Oversee and retain ultimate responsibility for the Group’s enhanced sustainability and climate-related initiatives, disclosure and reporting in respect of improving the sustainability performance of its business.

 Chairman and Chief Executive Officer